Brad M. Kelley

-Brad Maurice Kelley (born 1956) is an American businessman who is the 7th largest landowner in the U.S., with an estimated net worth of US$2.2 billion in 2018.
+Brad Maurice Kelley (born 1956) is an American businessman who is the 9th largest landowner in the U.S., with an estimated net worth of $1.4 billion in 2025.
 He founded the Commonwealth Brands tobacco company in 1991 and sold the company in 2001 to Houchens Industries for US$1 billion.
 As of 2014, Kelley's business interests include Calumet Farm, NC2 Media and the Center for Innovation and Technology business park.

 Biography

 Early life

 Kelley was born in Bowling Green, Kentucky.
 He was raised in Simpson County, Kentucky, and went to Franklin-Simpson High School in Franklin, Kentucky, where he was a secretary for the Future Farmers of America and was named Kentucky high school conservationist of the year.
 He bought his first piece of land, a farm near his childhood home, at age 17, and his first warehouse at age 20.
 He attended Western Kentucky University for a short period but left before the completion of his studies to pursue business interests.